dl-solarity/docs/docs/getting-started/guides/contracts-registry/contracts-registry.md

 #### 2 Dependency Injection

-The `ContractsRegistry` works together with `Dependant` contracts.
-Every standalone contract of a protocol must be `Dependant` in order to support the **dependency injection** mechanism.
+The `AContractsRegistry` works together with `ADependant` contracts.
+Every standalone contract of a protocol must be `ADependant` in order to support the **dependency injection** mechanism.
 The required dependencies must be set in the overridden `setDependencies` method, not in the `constructor` or `initializer` methods.
 The `setDependencies` function has the `ContractsRegistry` as a parameter, so the required dependencies can be retrieved from it.
 Unlike `initializer` methods, the `setDependencies` might be called as much as needs.

 #### 3 PoolRegistry and PoolFactory contracts

-To facilitate the deployment and management of pool contracts, the `PoolRegistry` and `PoolFactory` contracts are essential.
-Both of them are `Dependant` and typically included into the `ContractsRegistry`.
+To facilitate the deployment and management of pool contracts, the `APoolRegistry` and `APoolFactory` contracts are essential.
+Both of them are `ADependant` and typically included into the `AContractsRegistry`.
 These contracts utilize the [Beacon Proxy](https://eips.ethereum.org/EIPS/eip-1967#beacon-contract-address) to enable simultaneous upgrades of pools.
-Dependency injection for `Dependant` pool contracts is performed by the `PoolFactory` upon initial deployment and by the `PoolRegistry` for existing pools.
+Dependency injection for `ADependant` pool contracts is performed by the `APoolFactory` upon initial deployment and by the `APoolRegistry` for existing pools.

-Functions featured by the `PoolRegistry`:
+Functions featured by the `APoolRegistry`:

 <table>
   <thead>